publiccodenet/about/organization/governance-model.md

 ## Foundation bodies

-The Foundation consists of four bodies:
+The Foundation consists of five bodies:

 * general assembly
 * board of directors